Six qualities of effective leaders

 Present leaders understand their operations intimately, stop problems before they compound, and develop strong relationships with their people.

-An effective leader understands and manages according to the situation that is presented.
+An effective leader understands and manages according to the situation at hand.
 This concept not only applies organizationally but also operationally.
 At any given point in time, a leader will have managers, supervisors, and employees, at different levels of capability, competence, and motivation.
 A leader must learn to manage each in accordance with the specific situation.
 Said another way – the most unfair approach you can take with your people is to treat them all equally.
 Treat everyone with respect and empathy but tailor the approach based on the needs of that employee at that point in time.

-As mentioned previously, just as everyone wants to do a good job, everyone also desires to make a difference.
+Everyone also wants to make a difference – have the ability to make an impact.
 "Is what I am doing making a difference?"
 Effective leaders ensure that there is strong alignment from plant objectives all the way to shop floor objectives.
 Everyone clearly understands the expectations, goals, and objectives, and how what they do contributes to the overall success of the plant.
-Effective leaders further create an environment of accountability.
-For some reason, this word has come to carry a negative connotation.
-In reality, accountability creates a positive and challenging environment.
-Simply put, accountability is about doing what you say you are going to do.
-When everyone operates in this way, a culture of trust and respect is formed.
+Only when we have this strong alignment can we create the necessary environment of accountability.
+Effective leaders ensure that all employees are aligned and accountable to deliver the target results.

 “What you do speaks so loudly I cannot hear what you say.” - Emerson

-Deliberate leaders consider input carefully, make decisions and do what they say they would.
+Deliberate leaders consider input carefully, make decisions, and do what they say they would.

-Seraph's team of operational managers and senior consultants intercede on our client's' behalf to fix a crisis that is putting the business at immediate risk, turnaround a situation that is damaging the bottom line or restructuring to improve the balance sheet.
-Seraph has successfully delivered projects in the following regions: The Americas, Europe, China, and India.
-Seraph’s Industry Expertise Includes Aerospace, Automotive, Energy Infrastructure, Healthcare, and Medical Devices.
+Seraph's team of operational managers and senior consultants intercede on our client's' behalf to fix crises putting businesses at immediate risk, turnaround situations damaging the bottom line, and restructure operations to improve the balance sheet.
+Seraph has successfully delivered projects in the Americas, Europe, China, and India.
+Seraph’s industry expertise includes Aerospace, Automotive, Energy Infrastructure, Healthcare, and Medical Devices.
 Through our other operating companies, we are continually looking for distressed situations where we can put our expertise and capital to work to create value.